danzeeeman/code_toolkit_S2022/01_WeekTwo.md

 }
 ```
 ### Variable Names
-* must start with a letter or the underscore character
+* must start with a letter or an underscore character
 * cannot start with a number
 * can only contain alpha-numeric characters and underscores (A-Z, a-z, 0-9, and _)
 * are case-sensitive (treeheight, TREEHEIGHT, TreeHeight, and treeHeight are all different variables)